Oct 1, 2020

 Extra Bio Info:

-Umar Khalimov is in a labor camp for his independent religious activity.
+Anvar Abdullayev is imprisoned for his independent religious activity.

-On June 18, 2024, police arrested Khalimov and seven other Muslims after six of them had attended a meal at the home of a state employee on that day.
+On June 18, 2024, police arrested Abdullayev and other Muslims he was associated with after some of their group had attended a meal at the home of a state employee on that day.
 Reportedly, the employee regularly arranges meetings for Muslims during which he encourages attendees to make illegal statements while secretly recording them.
 During the arrests, police were dressed in military camouflage, carried machine guns, and used force.
-The Kashkadarya Regional Police Criminal Investigation Department charged Khalimov with "creating, leading, or participating in religious extremist, separatist, fundamentalist, or other banned organizations" (Art.
+The Kashkadarya Regional Police Criminal Investigation Department charged Abdullayev with "creating, leading, or participating in religious extremist, separatist, fundamentalist or other banned organizations" (Art.
 244-2.1 UCC).

-On December 18, 2024, the Karshi Criminal Court sentenced Khalimov to six years in a labor camp.
+On December 18, 2024, the Karshi Criminal Court sentenced Abdullayev to eight years in a strict regime prison.